 - Nuud anti-odorant – Traditional deodorants have aluminium and other harmful ingredients.
 Nuud seems to be doing a good job staying away from harmful components.
 They are 100% vegan, and the tube is a bioplastic made of sugarcane.

 - Consider using a Bamboo Toothbrush!
 The one linked is really good, but you have many options.
 When you think of all the plastic toothbrushes an average person can use and dispose of, it is obvious how this small change can make a big difference.

 There are many ways in which you can reduce your waste at the beginning of your journey.
 One easy action you can take is to avoid printing any paper.

 Airlines no longer require you to print your boarding pass.
 And if you are not checking your bags, you don’t need to go to the counter to have it printed either.
 You can probably only use the QR code and boarding pass sent to your email.
-The same thing goes to train and bus tickets.
+The same thing goes for train and bus tickets.

-Of course there may be some exceptions, so be sure to have all the information you need.
+Of course, there may be some exceptions, so be sure to have all the information you need.

 Bring Your Digital Entertainment